2012 Pacific typhoon season: International names

+Retirement

-After the season the Typhoon Committee retired the names Bopha and Vicente from its naming lists, and in 2014 and 2015, the names were subsequently replaced with Ampil and Lan for future seasons.
+After the season the Typhoon Committee retired the names Vicente and Bopha from its naming lists, and in 2014 and 2015, the names were subsequently replaced with Lan and Ampil for future seasons.

 Philippines

 During the season PAGASA used its own naming scheme for the 17 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2008 and are scheduled to be used again during 2016.
-The names Carina and Ferdie were used for the first time during the year after the names Cosme, and Frank were retired.
-After the season the name Pablo was retired by PAGASA, as it was responsible for over 300 deaths and Php1 billion in damages.
-It was subsequently replaced on the list with Pepito.
+The names were taken from a list of names, that had been last used during 2008 and were used again during 2016.

+This is the same list used in 2008, except for the names Carina and Ferdie, which replaced Cosme and Frank, respectively.
+Both names were used for the first time this year.

+Retirement

+After the season, the name Pablo was retired by PAGASA due to the damages and deaths caused by the storm and was replaced by Pepito.

 Season effects

 This table lists all the storms that developed in the western Pacific Ocean to the west of the International Date Line during the 2012 season.
 It includes their intensity, duration, name, areas affected deaths, and damages.
 All damage figures are in 2012 USD.
 Damages and deaths from a storm include when the storm was a precursor wave, or an extratropical low.